tboomer/DoggettDirectory/README.md

 ###Project Objective
 Clean text errors and transform directory entries into a dataframe.

- - Identify blocks of directory entries from the rest of the directory.
+ - Isolate blocks of directory entries from the rest of the directory.
  - Correct "obvious" incorrect character translations resulting from the    OCR process.
- - Make the approach reusable for other directories
+ - Make the approach reusable for other editions of the directory to the extent possible

 There is a high likelihood that the cleaning and parsing will not handle all corrections required.
 It may be that the text cleaning and parsing will need a subsequent review, possibly using crowd-sourcing to provide sufficient accuracy for research purposes.

 ###Data Source
 Image: https://archive.org/stream/doggettsnewyorkc1848dogg/#page/n3/mode/2up

 Text: https://archive.org/stream/doggettsnewyorkc1848dogg/doggettsnewyorkc1848dogg_djvu.txt

 Directory Text Structure:
 Original is in two column format.
-Each directory column has a header that consists of three all cap letter column header that corresponds to last entry of the column
+Each directory column has a header that consists of three all cap letter column header that corresponds to last entry of the column.
 If a page starts with directory entries, then the page number appears between the two three-letter column headers.

 Standard form of a single entry is Last_Name [space] First_Name [comma] Occupation [comma] Address